GlennOu66304/statchaitya.github.io/_pages/projects_page.md

 In this project I am using PySpark (2.3.0)'s latest ML library Spark.ML to predict whether a diabetic patient would be readmitted in the future.
 I am using a dataset from UCI which can be [found here](https://archive.ics.uci.edu/ml/datasets/diabetes+130-us+hospitals+for+years+1999-2008).

 The data set has over 1 lakh records of patients who underwent clinical care.
 The response variable is a 3 category variable having categories ">30" & "<30" which mean that the patient was readmitted and also indicates their age as well as "NO" for no readmission.
-I converted the problem to a binary classification problem indicating "Yes"/"No" for readmission.
+The problem has been converted to binary classification to predict just the 'readmission' and not the age.

-After appropriate data cleaning, I used Logistic regression and Random Forests to fit a predictive model.
-My accuracy right now is **63%**.
+Algorithms used: Logistic Regression & Random Forests.
+Accuracy = **63%**.

 ### 3. Santander Customer Satisfaction - Kaggle